 Summary measure: number of chronic diseases

 The number of chronic diseases (data from main interview: LASA235) is primarily used as an independent variable, measuring the presence of (co)morbidity.
-In constructing this variable, osteoarthritis and rheumatoid arthritis are considered as one disease, and incontinence, hypertension, and head trauma are not included.
+In constructing this variable, osteoarthritis and rheumatoid arthritis are considered as one disease.

 Depending on the specific purpose, two ways of counting the number of chronic diseases can be used:

 – *nochrom: the number of chronic diseases that were explicitly asked about (including CNSLD, cardiac disease, PAD, stroke, DM, arthritis and malignancies), ranging from 0-7.